NTK-DFL: Enhancing Decentralized Federated Learning in Heterogeneous Settings via Neural Tangent Kernel: Proposed Method: NTK-Based Decentralized Federated Learning

-\textbf{Per-round Parameter Averaging}\quad At the beginning of each communication round $k$, each client $C_i$ both sends and receives weights.
-Every client sends their model $\vw_i^{(k)}$ to all neighbors $C_j\in \mathcal{N}_i^{(k)}$.
-Simultaneously, $C_i$ receives the weight vectors $\vw_j^{(k)}$ from {all} neighbors $C_j \in \mathcal{N}_i^{(k)}$.
-Each client then aggregates its own weights along with the neighboring weights to form a new weight as follows:
+\textbf{Per-round Parameter Averaging}\quad At the beginning of each communication round $k$, each client $i$ both sends and receives weights---client $i$ sends its model $\vw_i^{(k)}$ to all neighbors ${j\in \mathcal{N}_i^{(k)}}$ and receives $\vw_j^{(k)}$ from {all} neighbors.
+Each client then aggregates its own weights with its neighbors' weights to form a new averaged weight as follows:

-The client must then send this aggregated weight $\bar{\vw}_i^{(k)}$ back to all neighbors $C_j \in \mathcal{N}_i^{(k)}$.
-This step enables each client to construct a local NTK, comprised of inner products of Jacobians from both neighboring clients and their own Jacobians.
-See Algorithm \ref{alg:param-avg} {in Appendix \ref{appendix:algorithms}} for a detailed description of this process.
+The client must then send this aggregated weight $\bar{\vw}_i^{(k)}$ back to all neighbors.
+This step enables each client to construct a local NTK, comprised of inner products of Jacobians from both neighboring clients and its own Jacobian.
+See Algorithm~\ref{alg:param-avg} in Appendix~\ref{appendix:algorithms} for details.